 You Can Drink On A Boat If It Isn’t A Motor-Powered Vessel.

-This is a completely baseless assumption.
-You can get a BUI (Boating Under Influence) charge even if you are drunk while operating a canoe or a rowboat vessel.
+This is an entirely baseless assumption.
+You can get a BUI (Boating Under the Influence) charge even if you are drunk while operating a canoe or a rowboat vessel.

-Any sort of impairment on the water can lead to accidents.
+Any impairment on the water can lead to accidents.
 An example of this can include passing out while operating a rowboat and entering a shipping lane.

 You Can Smoke Pot While Operating A Boat.

-Another baseless rumor, a BUI extends to any sort of intoxication while on board.
-This can include both illegal and legal drugs too.
+Another baseless rumor, a BUI, extends to any intoxication while on board.
+This can include both illegal and legal drugs, too.

 Boating and Alcohol Laws by State